 Help attendees discover what makes your event special by adding detailed information to each session.
 Sched has a set of default fields (date, venue, description, etc.) and custom fields you can setup for your event.
+Now that we fully support unicode, use emojis to give your sessions extra character and descriptors.

 - Attendee Capacity